hapax/hapax.github.io/assets/visual-qft.md

-In this tutorial, we will see that, in seeking a convenient way to visualize high-dimensional Hilbert spaces, we will naturally arrive at the *quantum Fourier transform* (QFT), a workhorse protocol in quantum computing underlying dramatic quantum speedups like Shor's algorithm.
+In this tutorial, we will see that, in seeking a convenient way to visualize high-dimensional Hilbert spaces, we will naturally arrive at the *quantum Fourier transform* (QFT), a workhorse protocol in quantum computing which underlies dramatic quantum speedups like Shor's algorithm.

 <figure>
     <div style="text-align:center"><img src